Gradual Domain Adaptation for Graph Learning: GGDA Domain Sequence Construction

-This computation identifies the model flow after training in a new domain by quantifying the degradation in label correctness.
-Nodes with degraded labels will be downweighted in the next constructed domain to promote model advancement, with the hyperparameter $\beta$ controlling the mass decay rate.
-We update the mask $w^{t}_l = w^{t-1}_l \cdot \lambda_l^t$ for $v_l \in \mathcal{V}^t_l$ cumulatively and define the next domain distribution as
+The key idea is to identify the model flow after training in a new domain by quantifying the degradation in label correctness.
+Nodes with degraded labels will be downweighted in the next constructed domain with decay rate controlled by hyperparameter $\beta$, while reliable anchors are retained --- this effectively steers model advancement toward the target.
+Specifically, we update the mask $w^{t}_l = w^{t-1}_l \cdot \lambda_l^t$ for $v_l \in \mathcal{V}^t_l$ cumulatively and finally define next domain distribution as

 where $\Gamma$ is a normalizing factor ensuring $\sum h_{pll}^{t+1} = 1$.
-In practice, we can keep only the top-$k$ weighted samples in $supp(\mu_{t+1})$ and assign a mass of $0$ to others, where $k$ is the average size of source and target graphs.
+In practice, we can keep only the top-$k$ weighted samples in the new domain $\mu_{t+1}$ and assign a mass of $0$ to others, where $k$ is the average size of source and target graphs.
 The decay technique is conceptually illustrated in Figure \ref{main_graph}, with a minor distinction that this technique takes effect only when $t \geq 1$ (i.e., starting from the construction of $\mu_2$).
 Note that while some target vertices might be labeled prior to the final stage, mass decay is not applied to these vertices, as our goal is to adapt to the target distribution.
 The GGDA process concludes with a final training step once a sufficient number of target vertices are confidently labeled.